-COURSE COURSE TITLE

-CHM 573 Advanced Inorganic Chemistry

-CHM 633 Molecular Dynamics

-CHM 663 Atomic and Molecular Spectroscopy

 PHY 653 Solid State Physics

 PHY 675 Electricity and Magnetism

-MSE 660 Organic Optoelectronic Materials and Devices
+MSE 660 Organic Optoelectronic Materials

+and Devices

 MSE 704 Thin Film Phenomena

-OEN 630 Opto-electronic Devices

-OEN 650 Microelectromechanical Systems

-OEN 661 Optics and Lasers

-MSE 703 Materials and Devices for Solar Energy Conversion
+MSE 703 Materials and Devices for Solar

+Energy Conversion

+EEN 663 Solid State Devices

+EEN 562 Semiconductor Processing

+Technology

+EEN 661 Optics and Lasers

+EEN 650 Microelectromechanical Systems

+TOTAL HOURS REQUIRED 9

 Finally, all students are required to complete 45 credits of research and dissertation course work.
-A dissertation committee, composed of the student's advisor, three other Materials Science and Engineering faculty members and a fifth committee member outside of Materials Science Engineering advises the students through his/her research work.
+A dissertation committee, composed of the student's advisor and four other members, advises the students through his/her research work.
 The dissertation is defended in an open forum as the Final Dissertation Defense.
 After the delivery and approval of a finalized dissertation manuscript the Ph.D. degree will be awarded.